 Our customers mean everything to us – you’re the reason we were created, and today you help focus everything we do.
 So if you currently have a health, savings or life insurance policy with us at National Friendly, we’re here for you.
 Although we’ve opened for new business once again, with innovative new products and a fresh new look, we’re still dedicated to working for the people who’ve been with us for years... just as we’ve always been.

 It’s always good to review your healthcare cover regularly to make sure it’s right for you and we hope you’re happy with your current policy.
-We have recently launched a new healthcare policy called Your Health Fund, which you may also find of interest.
+We have recently launched two new healthcare policies called Diagnosis Plus Plan and In-patient Plan, which you may also find of interest.
 The Diagnosis Plus Plan uses the same deposit fund principle as your Healthcare Deposit Account.
 For more information, please click the link below.
 If you want to apply just get in touch with us and we’ll take you through the whole process, step by step.

 How to make a claim